-Did you know that Butterfly Creek is home to the largest species of Giant Wētā, the mighty Wētāpunga?
+Did you know that Butterfly Creek is home to the largest species of giant wētā, the mighty wētāpunga?

-No longer found on the mainland and active mostly at night, most New Zealanders will never get a chance to see to see this weird and wonderful native species.
-But now you can at Butterfly Creek.
-Over the past 12 years Butterfly Creek has committed significant resources to animal conservation including the mighty Wētāpunga, Northern Brown Kiwi and other endangered species as part of established conservation programmes.
+Established by Butterfly Creek in 2009, the Captive Rear-and-Release Programme for the wētāpunga has played a vital role in securing a safe future for this endangered species.
+No longer found on the mainland and active mostly at night, most New Zealanders will never get a chance to see to see this weird and wonderful native species, but you can at Butterfly Creek.
+Butterfly Creek has committed significant resources to animal conservation including wētāpunga, brown kiwi and other endangered species as part of established conservation programmes.
 Find out more about some of our great conservation work below.

 Butterfly Creek – Home of the Giant Wētāpunga

-In 2009 Butterfly Creek established the Giant Wētā (Wētāpunga) – Captive Rear and Release Programme.
-This ground-breaking, privately financed initiative ensured that for the first time ever this threatened species could be bred in captivity before being released into a select number of suitable habitats.
+In 2009 Butterfly Creek established the Wētāpunga Captive Rear and Release Programme.
+This ground-breaking, privately financed initiative ensured that for the first time ever, this threatened species could be bred in captivity before being released into a select number of suitable habitats.

-In 2012 Butterfly Creek Wētāpunga staff then helped train Auckland Zoo staff so that they too could actively participate in securing a safe future for the Wētāpunga.
-We have since educated other Zoo’s on best practice.
-Since Butterfly Creek started the Wētāpunga breeding programme, a large number of the species have successfully been released onto Tiritiri Matangi and Motuora Islands, and Tāwharanui and Shakespear Regional Parks.
+In 2012, Butterfly Creek staff helped train Auckland Zoo staff so that they could also participate in securing a safe future for the wētāpunga.
+We have since educated other zoos on best practice.
+Since Butterfly Creek started the wētāpunga breeding programme, a large number of the species have successfully been released onto Tiritiri Matangi and Motuora Islands, and Tāwharanui and Shakespear Regional Parks.